Kalapodi: The German Archaeological Institute’s earliest view

 The ruins turned out to be of two nearly contiguous temples parallel to each other and to the road.
 They were termed “the north temple” and “the south temple.”
 These terms are not to be confused with the northern and southern hills around Exarchus.
 These nouns in the singular turned out to be somewhat inaccurate.
 Both north and south locations were raised on the ruins of multiple layers, which were named and numbered by temple: North Temple 1, 2, etc.

 The functions of the temples were not so easily divided.
 They extended back into the Bronze Age, but sometimes there was only the north temple, at other times only the south, and for much of the time they stood together.
 Nevertheless the DAI suggests that the north temple was of Apollo; the south, of his twin, Artemis.

 It was clear from the antiquity and continuity of the site that it was a third major candidate for historically famous locations around the crossroads.
 There were now three sites, two locations.
 Felsch created a third location by separating the Sanctuary of Artemis Elaphebolos from the city she patronized, Hyampolis.
 According to protohistory, after a rebellion against Thessaly and other non-Phocian states, Phocis created itself as a new state with capital at Hyampolis under the auspices of Artemis Elaphebolos, given her own shrine there.
 Delphi though nominally Phocian, was in the political hands of an amphictyony, or committee, formed from members of other states.
 Not so with either Abae or the sanctuary of Artemis.

 Felsch redistributed locations to sites.
 Paliochori could not be Abae, as the sources had said it was unfortified, and Paliochori was not unfortified.
 The system seemed to work if Abae and Hyampolis were switched.
 Paliochori was now Hyampolis and Bogdanou Abae.
 The only remaining slot was Kalapodi, which must be the temple complex of Artemis.
 There was a major loose end: Hyampolis was over 8 miles from the shrine of its guardian deity.
 Nevertheless this scheme was the one promulgated at the time.

 Onlookers attempted to remedy the discrepancy by making Kalapodi into Hyampolis.
 With the elucidation of this view in mind, the DAI supported a geophysical survey, 2014-2017, by the Christian-Albrechts-Universität zu Kiel.
 They found a grid representing a settlement but chronological probing revealed that different features were from different periods.
 It is not a single simultaneous fortified city, Hyampolis, which must remain for the present at Paliochori.
 Instead, it is considered the settlement supporting the sanctuary complex.

-Finds from the site are published in a monograph series edited by the German Archaeological Institute; so far, two volumes have appeared, covering ceramic and metal finds from the sanctuary.
+Finds from the site are published in a monograph series edited by the German Archaeological Institute; so far, two volumes have appeared, covering ceramic and metal finds from the sanctuary as well as the stratigraphy.
 These are compendia of articles by the participating archaeologists covering the many thousands of artifacts discovered.